oeggy03/tp/docs/DeveloperGuide.md

 #### Use Case: UC14 - Editing an Internship

-**Preconditions:** User has the SOCareers App open and has added at least one company that has at least one internship.
+**Preconditions:** User has the SOCareers open and has added at least one company that has at least one internship.
 **Guarantees:** The specified internship's details are updated with the provided details.

 **MSS:**
 1. User requests to edit an internship.
-2. SOCareers updates the specified internship's details with the provided details and displays confirmation in the UI.
+2. SOCareers updates the specified internship's details with the provided details and confirms to the user that the operation was completed successfully.

     Use case ends.